Rotifer/Rotifer.github.io/PostgREST.md

 # PostgREST

-[PostgREST](https://postgrest.com/en/v4.3/) is a really easy way to get REST API up-and-running for your database.
+[PostgREST](https://postgrest.com/en/v4.3/) is a really easy way to get a REST API up-and-running for your database.
 I am going to write some rough notes now on how I set this up for my main PostgreSQL database running on RHEL 7.
-I will flesh this out later with more example of how to use the REST API.
+I will flesh this out later with more examples of how to use the REST API.

 ## Installation
 * Make sure that the account to be used by PostgREST is in the *.pgpass* file and that the *.pgpass* file has permissions **0600**.
 See [Pgpass](https://wiki.postgresql.org/wiki/Pgpass).